l7mp/stunner/docs/SECURITY.md

 ## Authentication

-By default, STUNner uses a single statically set username/password pair for all clients and the password is available in plain text at the clients (`plaintext` authentication mode).
+By default, STUNner uses a single statically set username/password pair for all clients and the password is available in plain text at the clients (`static` authentication mode).
 Anyone with access to the static STUNner credentials can open a UDP tunnel via STUNner, provided that they know the private IP address of the target service or pod and provided that a UDPRoute exists that specifies the target service as a backend.
 This means that a service is exposed only if STUNner is explicitly configured so.

-For more security sensitive workloads, we recommend the `longterm` authentication mode, which uses per-client fixed lifetime username/password pairs.
+For more security sensitive workloads, we recommend the `ephemeral` authentication mode, which uses per-client fixed lifetime username/password pairs.
 This makes it more difficult for attackers to steal and reuse STUNner's TURN credentials.
-See the [authentication guide](AUTH.md) for configuring STUNner with `longterm` authentication.
+See the [authentication guide](AUTH.md) for configuring STUNner with `ephemeral` authentication.

 ## Access control